listener-js/listener/README.md

 MyClass.hello([]) // "hi again"
 ```

-Since `MyClass.helloAgain` returns a value, that is the end return value.
+Because the return value of `MyClass.helloAgain` is not falsey, it becomes the final return value.

 ## Identifier argument